sailself/TelegramGroupHelperBot/README.md

 ### Interactive Model Selection
 - **Smart Interface**: Use `/q <question>` to get interactive buttons for model selection
-- **4 AI Models**: Choose from Gemini 3 ✨, Llama 4, Qwen 3, and DeepSeek 3.1
+- **Config-Driven Models**: Buttons show Gemini plus whatever you list in `openrouter_models.json` (default: Qwen 3, Z.AI GLM 4.5 Air, Meituan LongCat, and Grok 4.1 Fast)
-- **Media-Aware**: When images, videos, or audio are present, only media-capable models (Gemini, Llama) are shown
+- **Media-Aware**: When images, videos, or audio are present, only models marked as supporting those media types are shown
 - **User-Specific**: Only the original requester can select the model (prevents button hijacking)
-- **Auto-Timeout**: Selection expires after 30 seconds (configurable) with automatic message cleanup
+- **Auto-Timeout**: Selection expires after 30 seconds (configurable) with automatic message cleanup and fallback to `DEFAULT_Q_MODEL`

 ### Direct Model Access
+Set `DEFAULT_Q_MODEL` to `gemini` or any model ID from your config to decide what runs automatically when a user does not pick a model in time.
+Legacy alias env vars (`LLAMA_MODEL`, `QWEN_MODEL`, `DEEPSEEK_MODEL`, `GROK_MODEL`, `GPT_MODEL`) are used to resolve shortcuts and populate the picker when present.

 ### OpenRouter Fallback
 - **Flexible Configuration**: Can be disabled via `ENABLE_OPENROUTER=false`
 - **Graceful Fallback**: Automatically uses Gemini-only mode when OpenRouter is unavailable
 - **Cost Control**: Disable OpenRouter to avoid API costs while keeping full functionality

-## Image Understanding
+## Media Understanding

-The bot leverages Gemini's advanced image understanding capabilities to:
+The bot leverages Gemini's advanced media understanding capabilities to:

-- Analyze photos shared in the group
+- Analyze photos, videos, and audio shared in the group (including Telegraph/Twitter/YouTube content pulled into the request)
-- Answer questions about image content
+- Answer questions about media content
-- Fact-check claims in images or captions
+- Fact-check claims in messages, captions, or audio/video clips
 - Detect objects and scenes in photos
 - Process multiple image formats (JPEG, PNG, WEBP, HEIC, HEIF)

-Simply reply to an image with `/q What's in this picture?` or `/factcheck` to analyze visual content.
+Simply reply to supported media with `/q What's in this?` or `/factcheck` to analyze the content.

 ## User and Chat Whitelist